theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/symlinks.md

 ### Create Symlinks in Windows

-1. When pulling content from the HelpCenter repository for the first time, the existing symlinks in the repository appear as a single file.
+1. When pulling content from the HelpCenter repository, broken symlinks are displayed as a single file instead of a folder.
-Delete these files in the source folders, before creating local symlinks.
+Delete these files, before creating local symlinks.
 2. Open the Windows command prompt and navigate to one of the source folders in your local HelpCenter repository.
 Example: <br>
 `C:\Source\helpcenter.theobald-software.github.io\projects\board-connector\docs\assets\images`
 3. Enter an `mklink` command that uses the option `/D` to point to a target folder: